uwblueprint/bootcamp-mern-rest/README.md

 If we look at `/backend/routes/restaurant.js`, we can see each endpoint defined as its own function.

 Reading the comments, if we want to create a restaurant, we will need to trigger the code in `router.post("/", ...)` by making a `POST` request to the *path* `/`.
+Note the path is relative to the root URL that we configured for this router in `server.js`, so the full path is actually `/api/restaurants/`.
+We can usually omit trailing "/"s in URLs.

 If you look in the file `server.js`, you see that `app.listen(5000, ...)` tells us the server is listening for requests on *port* `5000`.

-Since we are running this *locally*, we can put all these peices of information together into one url: `http://localhost:5000/` .
+Since we are running this *locally*, we can put all these pieces of information together into one url: `http://localhost:5000/api/restaurants` .

-Try downloading [Postman](https://www.postman.com/), and make a `POST` request to `http://localhost:5000/`.
+Try downloading [Postman](https://www.postman.com/), and make a `POST` request to `http://localhost:5000/api/restaurants`.
 You can read the *Tip* section below or the documentation to learn more about Postman.

 **Hint**: At this point, you may be wondering how will you specify the fields necessary to create a Restaurant.
 When we look at the code in `restaurant.js`, we see a `RestaurantRequestResource` being created to handle the HTTP request body (`req.body`).
 Try reading that & the comments associated.